jakestutzman/markapdf/readme.markdown

 Once the PDF version is complete, I'll start looking into how I can have it parse through actual code (project files) so that it can create documentation from comments within the code base.
-Wouldn't it be awesome to write the code for the clients project, include appropriate comments that explain what each method does, and have a parse run through the project and turn your comments into documentation with the code as code blocks that the documentation explains.
+Wouldn't it be awesome to write the code for the clients project, include appropriate comments that explain what each method does, and have a parser run through the project and turn your comments into documentation with the code as code blocks that the documentation explains.
 All this in a PDF document that you can turn over at any time.

+We have rdoc and yard, but can you seriously turn these over to non-technical clients as your documentation of the code base?
+Not in my experience.